 And consumers have expressed gratitude with their wallets: Statista estimated U.S. retail e-commerce revenue surpassed $1 trillion.
 Supply chain issues, rising inflation, and the end of the pandemic didn’t keep people from shopping, especially when brands refocused on delighting customers with a seamless omnichannel experience.

 One area that excelled in this customer-first priority is the footwear industry: In 2023, the global market value is estimated at $398 billion.

 First, a brief overview of what omnichannel fulfillment is:

 What is Omnichannel Fulfillment?

-The last two years brought with it a mandate for an omnichannel approach in retail.
+The last few years brought with it a mandate for an omnichannel approach in retail.
 It’s now a must-have, and consumers expect more than one way to obtain or return a purchase.

 Put simply, the omnichannel strategy is a consistent, seamless customer experience across touchpoints.

 Types of omnichannel fulfillment:

 - Curbside pickup